-Debt funds are seen under borrowed funds or long term borrowings section in the balance sheet.
-These are the funds that a firm borrows from banks, financial institutions or any other sources for a fixed period of time which is more than a year at a fixed rate of interest which is to be paid at the time of repayment.
+Debt represents the borrowed funds or the long-term borrowings section in the balance sheet.
+These are the funds that a firm borrows from banks, financial institutions, or any other sources for a fixed period of time which is more than a year, at a fixed rate of interest that is to be paid at the time of repayment.

 It is usually interpreted that if the company has borrowed a considerable amount of fund which needs to be refunded at a specified future date, the risk of investing in such an organization can be high.
 However, if the amount of borrowed funds is less, it may be safe on the part of the investor.

 Free reserves are created for any contingencies which may arise at any point in time for which the firm might have to withdraw funds.
 It could also be used for investments.
 The company might even decide to declare dividends, issue bonus shares, write accumulated losses from such reserves.

 The amount of free reserves that a company has accumulated is directly related to the firm’s liquidity position over a while.

 Suppose these free reserves are not used for paying dividends or declaring a bonus.
 In that case, they might be utilized into making new investments in Plant and Machinery or other profitable projects, which will bring in better efficiency and profits for the company and hence better returns for the people who have invested in the firm.

 Investments are the areas or instruments wherein a company invests its idle money to either get higher returns or for growth.
 They can be for a short period, that is, for a year or a long term, ranging from 3 to 5 years or even more.

 The firm’s investments indicate the company’s inclination in different sectors and are a key to judging whether it is planning to grow or even diversify its business going ahead.
 Whether through acquisitions or by self-expansion & diversification, how the company is planning to expand must be taken into consideration.